ice3-software/between-kit/Use Cases/README.md

 #Use Cases

-Here lies functional use cases applications, demonstrating `BetweenKit` in action.
+Here lies functional use case applications, demonstrating `BetweenKit` in action.

 - ###Basic Tables